 Competition is intense for international school places, which are in high demand from local and expatriate families.
 Schools face an acute shortage of space due to a lack of building land and the government has provided several new school sites over recent years.
 Two British schools and one American international school were among those benefiting from new campuses.

 Fees vary widely but have risen across the sector.
 Many international schools also charge a debenture or building levy.
-Following run-away inflation, debentures are now priced at up to HK$6.5million.
+Debenture prices of up to HK$6.5 million that resulted from run-away inflation were dramatically cut back by the Covid-19 pandemic.

 If you are looking specifically for International Baccalaureate World Schools in Hong Kong, you can find selected schools on our sister website: www.ibyb.org.